-If the Opposition Division is able to allow an auxiliary request but not the main or higher-ranking auxiliary requests, the chairman should inform the parties (possibly after interrupting the proceedings) which request is allowable and that the higher-ranking request(s) is/are not allowable (and on which grounds they are not allowable), ensuring beforehand that the parties have already had the opportunity to comment on all grounds and evidence underlying this finding.
-The chairman will then normally ask the proprietor if he is prepared to convert the allowable auxiliary request into a main request (by abandoning all higher-ranking unallowable requests).
-The Division cannot, however, insist on the proprietor making such a declaration.
+If the opposition division is able to allow an auxiliary request but not the main or higher-ranking auxiliary requests, the chair chairman should inform informs the parties (possibly after interrupting the proceedings) which request is allowable and that the higher-ranking request(s) is/are not allowable (and on which grounds they are not allowable), ensuring beforehand that the parties have already had the opportunity to comment on all grounds and evidence underlying this finding.
+The chair chairman will then normally ask the proprietor proprietors if he is they are prepared to convert the allowable auxiliary request into a main request (by abandoning all higher-ranking unallowable requests).
+The division cannot, however, insist on the proprietor making such a declaration.

-The Division should try as far as possible to ensure that, if it allows an auxiliary request at oral proceedings, the complete final text is available at the end of the proceedings.
+The division should try tries as far as possible to ensure that, if it allows an auxiliary request at oral proceedings, the complete final text is available at the end of the proceedings.